-Pages 424, Subunit 8.15, Items 1. and 1.b.: This subunit was previously renumbered as 8.16 and significantly revised in a December 2017 update.
-It is now numbered as 8.15 again.
-These edits reflect the discontinuance of DUATS.
+Page 424, Subunit 8.16 (now 8.15), Items 1. and 1.b.: These edits reflect the discontinuance of DUATS.

-Gleim recommends using official aviation weather sources, such as Leidos Flight Service or-DUATS, to obtain your aviation weather information.
+- 1. Gleim recommends using official aviation weather sources, such as Leidos Flight Service or DUATS, to obtain your aviation weather information. - [...]

-- b.
-Direct User Access Terminal System (DUATS): www.duats.com - 1) The DUATS is a computerized weather briefing and flight planning system that provides pilots with up-to-date and reliable briefing information. - 2) After creating an account and logging in, users have many options to obtain aviation weather, charts, images, and preflight briefing tools. - 3) A user guide with extensive instructions is available under the Help menu.
+b.
+Direct User Access Terminal System (DUATS): www.duats.com-

+- 1) The DUATS is a computerized weather briefing and flight planning system that provides pilots with up-to-date and reliable briefing information. - 2) After creating an account and logging in, users have many options to obtain aviation weather, charts, images, and preflight briefing tools. - 3) A user guide with extensive instructions is available under the Help menu.